-- Internal interest revenue received on Capital Reserves is ahead of budget due to higher levels of reserves held than forecast.
-1. - 2.
+- 1. Internal interest income received on Capital Reserves is ahead of budget due to higher levels of reserves held than forecast. - 2.
 Vested Assets of \$32,000 were not budgeted for as these are dependent on the completion of the subdivision. - 3.
 Administration expenses of \$10,000 were higher than budget of \$1,000, as rates were paid in full this year, and were not budgeted for due to a change in Council policy.